 A huge portion of the Internet is powered by WordPress.
-Recent estimates suggest that around 35% of all sites online run on WordPress, and that’s certainly impressive.
+Recent estimates suggest that 40% of all sites online run on WordPress, and that’s certainly impressive.
 But WordPress sites that are left unattended are vulnerable to hackers.
 That’s why it’s so important to understand WordPress website security.

 If your business runs a site powered by WordPress, you need to go the extra mile to ensure that it’s secure for your staff and customers.
 Cyber threats have never been more numerous and sophisticated, but a smart strategy that includes constant maintenance, updates, and backups will give you the protection you need.

 Let’s take a look at six WordPress website security tips and best practices to secure your website through 2020 and beyond.

 Who is ultimately responsible for your website security?
 If you can’t answer this question, you have a problem.
 Some businesses lack the personnel, or have never deemed it necessary to put someone in charge of web security – but in 2020 it is absolutely essential to have a team member who is planning and making security-related decisions about your website.

 This could mean changing the job description of a more general member of IT staff, of someone who regularly manages website content, or working with external specialists to provide advice and guidance.